Mspawan/BookStore_FullStack_fork/README.md

 * `.../api/admin/secure/close-discussion` - add an administration response to any open discussion and close that discussion.
-Requires JWT passed as `Authorization` header (Bearer token) and a valid discussionDTO passed as a request body:
+Requires a valid discussionDTO passed as a request body:

   ```json
   {